SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

 	- go to Settings -> Editor -> Code style -> Java : set class and static names counts for import with * to 99
 	- for Android Studio, code formatting is usually done with Ctrl+Alt+L. For automatic formatting, it's recommended to use the plugin Save Actions (https://plugins.jetbrains.com/plugin/7642-save-actions)

-### If debug mode does not work.
-* To replace opt\payara5\glassfish\modules\launcher.jar with sormas-base/setup/launcher.jar

 ## Issues which can appear during installation process of the project

+1. If debug mode does not work: To replace opt\payara5\glassfish\modules\launcher.jar with sormas-base/setup/launcher.jar

-1. For Windows: Please check your java_version.
+2. For Windows: Please check your java_version.
 In case if you have the multiple java_versions installed on the system, it will always show to you the first version installed.
    I had the java 8 instead of 11.
    In order to fix it, go to environment variables, and move the 11 version up.
 And rerun the script.
 Seems that the console is reading those variables at the starting point, and the values of it can be updated only after console/script restart.

-2. For Windows: Pay attention to the postgres SQL files rights permissions after unziping the downloaded ZIP archive.
+3. For Windows: Pay attention to the postgres SQL files rights permissions after unziping the downloaded ZIP archive.
 Files physically were present but next script error has been generated: psql:setup.sql:7: ERROR:  could not open extension control file "C:/Program Files/PostgreSQL/10/share/extension/temporal_tables.control": No such file or directory
    -I checked the file rights, and under windows they has AV attribute, however, all others has only A attribute.
 When I was trying to open them with Notepad++ it was saying that such file does not exist.
 Do you want to create it?
 If `yes` will be pressed - another message saying that the file exists, appeared.
 Very strange scenario...

-3. All the postgres commands (of added users, etc.) which were added at first startup of the application - will raise errors in case if such entity exists.
+4. All the postgres commands (of added users, etc.) which were added at first startup of the application - will raise errors in case if such entity exists.
 Just ignore those errors at repeated installation of .\server-setup.sh

-4. Check always the port number 6048 which can be occupied by an old instance of payara.
+5. Check always the port number 6048 which can be occupied by an old instance of payara.
    -> For every installation, kill all Java/javaw processes and check the availability of 6048 port number.
    -> Delete files with generated domain folders and payara.
 In order to have a clean installation of each next ./server-setup.sh run.

-5. M2_HOME need to be set.
+6. M2_HOME need to be set.
 By default, for newer version, it is set to MAVEN_HOME.
 But Ant script is looking for M2_HOME

-6. For eclipse formatted plugin, there is an issue for Idea: https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter - `cannot save settings Path to custom eclipse folder is not valid` - it works only when settings were saved from down to up.
+7. For eclipse formatted plugin, there is an issue for Idea: https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter - `cannot save settings Path to custom eclipse folder is not valid` - it works only when settings were saved from down to up.
 And not vice versa.